As an Amazon Associate I earn from qualifying purchases.

 Fluffy, moist, tender vegan blueberry zucchini muffins are bursting with berries and nutrients thanks to the hidden zucchini.
 You need just 2 bowls and 10 ingredients for these egg-free, dairy-free, vegan zucchini muffins with refined sugar-free, gluten-free, and oil-free options below!

-post cooked Blueberry Zucchini Muffins against a white background
+Completed Blueberry Zucchini Muffins against a white background.

 Want to save this recipe?